COVID19Tracking/website/CONTRIBUTING.md

 We use the [Airbnb style guide](https://github.com/airbnb/javascript), except with semicolons turned off.
 We suggest using Prettier in your environment to make sure your code files are all balanced and beautiful.

+### Style and SCSS Modules

+We use Gatsby's [CSS modules](https://www.gatsbyjs.org/docs/css-modules/), but with Sass files.
+Every Sass file in `/src/scss` should be in a file that mirrors the structure of their parent component.
+For example, a component at `/src/components/beetle.js` that needs styling should have a corresponding SCSS file at `/src/scss/components/beetle.module.scss`.

+We also use [stable class names](https://www.gatsbyjs.org/docs/css-modules/#enabling-user-stylesheets-with-a-stable-class-name) to enable users to override style sheets for their own accessibility or usability needs.
+Make sure to scope your class name to match your component's path, so `/src/components/beetle.js` would use the class name `component--beetle`.

 ## How to file an issue

 The issue queue is the place for bug reports or feature requests.
 To make sure your issue is resolved quickly, here are a few suggestions: